Suppliers

 4. Non-discrimination clause

+The Partner is obliged to take measures to avoid discrimination within the meaning of ILO Conventions No. 111 and No. 100.
 Discrimination of employees is prohibited in any form.
 In particular, unequal treatment in employment on the basis of sex, national and ethnic origin, social origin, disability, trade union membership, political conviction, religion or belief, health status, age, pregnancy or sexual orientation is prohibited, unless it justified by the requirements of employment.
-The Partner is at least obliged to take measures to avoid discrimination within the meaning of ILO Conventions No. 111 and No. 100.

 5. Health and Safety